ccdaisy/Spiral-Knights-Animator-Tools/README.md

 # When is it truly out and ready for full usage?
 ~~My rough guess is August 13 at a maximum (Two weeks from now, July 30).
 I'm actively working.~~

 Sorry guys, Deadline Machine 🅱roke, and school starts tomorrow for me.
 (Upd.
-August 13) Right now I'm finishing up bone recognition as well as condensing the Vector3 + Quaternion into a 4D matrix (Because DAEs are really picky about that)
+August 13)

+**Update:** I'm going to try to get back into this.
+I know it's rather late after the deadline and I've gone silent again.
+For details, I'm doing a complete rewrite of the reader to make it more modular and behave much better.

 # What makes this version better?